georgian-io/genai-bootcamp/archive/2023_june/README.md

 ---
 ## Setup & Installation

+IMPORTANT: This code is provided as-is from June 2023.
+Please note that all code provided here is for illustrative purposes only.
+Dependent libraries have since been updated and current versions may contain vulnerabilities.
+We do NOT recommend running this code.
+Please use the latest version available in the root of this repository.

 0. This repository requires you to have installed poetry as a dependency manager.
 Please follow the instructions to install poetry from [here](https://python-poetry.org/docs/#installation).

 1. Environment management options